skilesare/immortality/a_new_constitution/article-i---commentary.md

 ---

-_To borrow Money on the credit of the government;_

-_To regulate Commerce with foreign Nations, and among the several States;_

-_To establish an uniform Rule of Naturalization, and uniform Laws on the subject of Bankruptcies throughout the elected territories;_

 _To coin Money via a blockchain, regulate the Value thereof, and of foreign Coin, and fix the Standard of Weights and Measures;_

 _To provide for the Punishment of counterfeiting and hacking the Securities and Coin of the Government;_